 South Africa is the southernmost country in Africa.
 It is headed by a president elected by the national assembly and is always the leader of the party with the majority members of the Assembly.
 From 1961 until 1994 the office of the president was known as the office of the state president, the president and the defunct office of prime minister were both responsible for governing the country.
 In 1983, the constitution was amended, and the office of the prime minister was abolished.
 In 1993 the constitution was amended to limit the presidential time in office to a maximum of two five-year terms.
-After the end of the infamous apartheid rule in 1994, South Africa has had four presidents with Nelson Mandela being the first post-apartheid president.
+After the end of the infamous apartheid rule in 1994, South Africa has had five presidents with Nelson Mandela being the first post-apartheid president.

 Presidents of the Republic of South Africa